gerodasbach/gerodasbach.github.io/_pages/about.md

 I am Gero Dasbach, a doctoral student at the [Lille Economie et Management](https://www.lem.univ-lille.fr) laboratory.

-My main research interests cover the __political economy of__ international exchanges, such as __foreign direct investment (FDI)__, migration and trade.
+My Ph.D thesis will cover the __political economy of__ international exchanges, such as __foreign direct investment (FDI)__, migration and trade.
+Here, I will analyze different administrative levels - from the nation state to the municipality.

-Moreover, I am interested in the __interplay of environmental and trade policy__, for instance the ex-ante policy evaluation of border carbon adjustment in connection to trade policies.
+My further research interests concern the __interplay of environmental and trade policy__, for instance the ex-ante policy evaluation of border carbon adjustment in connection to trade policies.

 Why Lille?
 ------